Narcissism and Evil

 Consequently, histrionics and psychopaths place a higher value and weight on their needs compared to the needs of others.
 They come first.

-about themselves and their actions) - but it will not prevent them from
+their actions) - but it will not prevent them from misbehaving.

 So when a histrionic feels the need for male attention and admiration, she will seek it without dedicating a single thought to the pain and hurt she may be inflicting on her nearest and dearest or on her male targets.